Zaubeerer/zaubeerer.github.io/content/Random/hello_world.md

 author: Robin Beer
 summary: My blog is online and will be filled with articles on 5 categories: Python, Energy, Collaboration, Tools and Random thoughts :)

 Finally, this is my first post on my new blog.
-I have been wanting to start my own blog for quite a while, and now the time has come (thanks to PyBites Python Developer Mindset Program, which helped me to jump in the cold water).
+I have been wanting to start my own blog for quite a while, and now the time has come (thanks to the PyBites Developer Mindset Program, which helped me to jump in at the deep end).
 I will try to focus on quality over quantity, hence publish in varying frequency.

 For now, I have come up with 5 categories that I want to share my thoughts on and raise discussions: